-- Stop the applications that use the PowerPath meta-devices.
-In a VCS environment, stop the VCS service group of the application, which will stop the application. - Unmount any file systems that use the volume group on the PowerPath device. - Stop the LVM volume groups that use the PowerPath device. - # lvchange -a n lvpath
+- Turn on the DMP support for the ZFS pool. - # vxdmpadm settune dmp native support=on - Stop the applications that use the PowerPath meta-devices. - In a VCS environment, stop the VCS service group of the application, which will stop the application. - Unmount any file systems that use the volume group on the PowerPath device. - Export the ZFS pools that use the PowerPath device. - # zpool export poolname